 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.

-The average journey time between Brussels and Amsterdam-Centraal is 2 hours and 6 minutes and the fastest journey time is 1 hour and 49 minutes.
-On an average weekday, there are 30 trains per day travelling from Brussels to Amsterdam-Centraal.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Brussels and Amsterdam-Centraal is 2 hours and 37 minutes, with around 15 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Brussels to Amsterdam-Centraal is 1 hour and 52 minutes.

 Train ticket prices from Brussels to Amsterdam-Centraal can start from as little as €22 when you book in advance.
 The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.